Nick Jonas Teases New Jonas Brothers Album In Making

 At the end of the three-minute interview, Nick said, "We have been back in the studio with Ryan Tedder, working hard on the new record, which is going to be announced in the next couple weeks -- title, track list, all that,"

 He also reminded viewers that the Jonas Brothers' recently dropped What a Man Gotta Do, and teased it could be the new album's lead single.
-The three Joe, Kevin and Nick have been touring for the past six months and Nick called it as a 'dream come true'.
-It is yet to be a year since their big comeback with the hit single Sucker, which went on to become the first-ever Hot 100 No. 1
+The three- Joe, Kevin and Nick have been touring for the past six months and Nick called it a 'dream come true'.
+It is yet to be a year since their big comeback with the hit single Sucker, which went on to become the Jonas Brothers' first-ever Billboard Hot 100 No. 1

-Nick currently is gearing up for the new responsibility as a judge and coach on NBC's The Voice.
+Nick, currently is gearing up for the new responsibility as a judge and coach on NBC's The Voice.
 He will be seen sharing the pannel alongside singers like John Legend, Kelly Clarkson, and Blake Shelton.
-As the first episode aired yesterday, wife Priyanka was seen cheering for the hubby in his latest Instagram story.
+As the first episode aired yesterday, wife Priyanka was seen cheering for hubby in his latest Instagram story.

 View this post on Instagram